Testing Wall @ Smoca

 I have written three guides that provide detailed information about the setup of a Gitlab-Runner and the setup of iOS and Android projects.
 These guides can be found here:

-As a result of my individual practical work, smoca now has the opportunity to run automized app tests on several mobile devices.
-I expect that my efforts will help smoca to reach an even higher quality of app development.
+As a result of my individual practical work, Smoca now has the opportunity to run automized app tests on several mobile devices.
+I expect that my efforts will help Smoca to reach an even higher quality of app development.

 Kontakt